gatsbyjs/gatsby/docs/blog/100days/cms/index.md

 _Learn more about [#100DaysOfGatsby here](/blog/100days)!_

-## Challenge 11: Give Your Site Editors the CMS They Want
+## Challenge 11:Make Your Site Content Editor Friendly by Connecting a CMS

 This is the most important week of the #100DaysOfGatsby series!
 Up until now you’ve created a website with Markdown files, and you’ve had Gatsby [programmatically create pages](/tutorial/part-seven/) using those files, which is pretty cool.
 But Gatsby can do so much more...